mui/toolpad/docs/data/toolpad/studio/getting-started/roadmap.md

 ## Paid Plan

-A few features in Toolpad are proposed to be placed under a paid plan.
+A few features in Toolpad Studio are proposed to be placed under a paid plan.
 These:

 - will not be covered under the free-forever MIT license
 - will require the purchase of a paid license to use in production